ztyyLV/web-twain-docs/getstarted/server.md

 # Deploy your application on the server

-Once you have finished integrating `DWT` in your application, you can deploy it on your server to test it.
-As far as `DWT` is concerned, all related files are to be served as static files which makes the deployment very easy.
+Once you have finished integrating `Dynamic Web TWAIN` in your application, you can deploy it on your server to test it.
+As far as `Dynamic Web TWAIN` is concerned, all related files are to be served as static files which makes the deployment very easy.

 ## How-to